swaldhoer/native-lua/README.rst

 ===================

 Some scripts demonstrating what can be done with Lua.
-These demos should not use libraries that do not come with Lua interpreter.
+These demos should not use libraries that do not come with the `Lua` interpreter.

 ``docs`` Directory
 ==================